jjenkov/pde-pdl-specification/pde-specification.md

 Each PDE field are encoded in bytes using a field type, length and value.
 The type, length and value can all be read f rom the bytes in the PDE byte stream.
 No schema is needed.

+PDE field is encoded using one or more of the following parts:

+- **Field type code byte** (required)
+- **Length bytes** (optional)
+- **Value bytes** (optional)
+- **Extension type code bytes** (optional)

+Exactly which of the above parts are used in the encoding of a given PDE field depends on the encoding scheme that field uses.
+You know from the field type code byte's numeric value what encoding scheme that field uses.

 PDE fields can use one of the following different encoding schemes:

-1) 1 byte
+1) **1 byte**
-2) 1 + N bytes
+2) **1 + N bytes**
-3) 1 + L + N bytes
+3) **1 + L + N bytes**
-4) 1 + (1 to 8) + [L] + N bytes
+4) **1 + (1 to 8) + [L] + N bytes**

 What these encodings mean, is explained in the following list:

-1) 1 field type byte that also implicitly tells its value (1 byte in total).
+- Encoding 1: 1 field type code byte that also implicitly tells its value (1 byte in total).
-2) 1 field type byte + N value bytes (1 + N bytes total).
+- Encoding 2: 1 field type code byte + N value bytes (1 + N bytes total).
-3) 1 field type byte + L length bytes + N value bytes (1 + L + N bytes in total).
+- Encoding 3: 1 field type code byte + L length bytes + N value bytes (1 + L + N bytes in total).
-4) 1 extension field type byte + 1 to 8 field type bytes + whatever bytes are required for that extended field encoding.
+- Encoding 4: 1 extension field code type byte + 1 to 8 field type code bytes + whatever bytes are required for that extended field encoding.

+This diagram sums up the PDE encoding variations:

+![Polymorph Data Encodings](pde-encodings.png)

 A PDE field always has a single byte (the type code) that tells the field type.

-Depending on the value of the field type byte (its numerical value) you can deduct some information about the length of the value of that field.
-Sometimes the value is implicit in the field type, so the field has no explicit value bytes.
-Sometimes the field type indicates the exact number of bytes of the value (its length).
-And sometimes the field type indicates a number of length bytes following the type byte, which contain the number of bytes of the value (its length).
-The only way to find it is to look at the numerical value of the field type byte, and consult this specification to see how that field type is encoded.
+The numerical value of the field type code byte tells you which encoding scheme that field uses.
+You cannot see that directly from the numerical value itself.
+You have to look the encoding scheme up using the numerical value (or hardcode it into your code).
+The field encoding explanations later in this text tells exactly which encoding is used for each PDE field type.

 (Extension field encodings are a bit special.
 They are a way for you to add your own custom PDE fields to the stream of PDE fields.
 To make PDE field streams parseable without a schema, extension field encodings must follow some set of predetermined encoding schemes - which I have not yet 100% decided on.
 I will get back and finish the design of extension field encodings when I have analyzed it in more detail.)

-This diagram sums up the PDE encoding variations:

-![Polymorph Data Encodings](pde-encodings.png)
+### PDE Field Encoding Examples

 Here are some PDE encoding examples in hexadecimal representation, showing